k78ma/quartz/content/CS/Problems/Reconstruct Tree from Paths.md

     Node* tNode = newNode(pre[preIndex++]);

-    /* If this node has no children then return */ if (inStrt == inEnd)
+    /* If this node has no children then return */ if (inStart == inEnd)
         return tNode;

-    /* Else find the index of this node in Inorder traversal */ int inIndex = search(in, inStart, inEnd, tNode->data);
+    /* Else find the index of this node in in-order traversal */ int inIndex = search(in, inStart, inEnd, tNode->data);

-    /* Using index in Inorder traversal, construct left and right subtress */
+    /* Using index in in-order traversal, construct left and right subtress */
     tNode->left = buildTree(in, pre, inStart, inIndex - 1);
     tNode->right = buildTree(in, pre, inIndex + 1, inEnd);